mmm-team/public-writeups/seccon2023/pwn_umemo/README.md

 ## Exploit

-The exploit causes the program writes of "free pages" at an offset of `MEMOPAGE_SIZE_MAX - 1`, then reads and writes more than one byte from this offset.
-The first byte will be read/written to offset `MEMOPAGE_SIZE_MAX - 1`, but the bytes after will be written to the beginning of the buffer.
+The exploit causes the program to write "free pages" at an offset of `MEMOPAGE_SIZE_MAX - 1`, then reads and writes more than one byte from this offset.
+The first byte will be read/written to offset `MEMOPAGE_SIZE_MAX - 1`, but the bytes after will be written to the beginning of the buffer due to wraparound.
 Recall that the userspace program uses the first 0x100 bytes of this buffer to store pointers to fixed memos.
 By overwriting these pointers, we can cause reads/writes of fixed memos to read/write from arbitrary locations.

 Normally, it would be trivial to solve this problem given arbitrary read/write.
 However, the setup of this challenge involves interacting